 Educational background:

 I am a lover of science, avid reader, gardener, and swimmer.
 I have taught every age group in some capacity from preschool to college level courses in multiple different cities.
-I adore animals, and live here in Tulsa with my husband, 3 dogs, 2 cats, and 5 chickens.
+I adore animals, and live here in Tulsa with my husband, 2 dogs and 3 cats.

 I teach science because I believe that my students have the ability to positively impact the future of this country, but for that to be true they must have a foundational knowledge of how the world around them works and to be critical thinkers who can make their own decisions.